 Everything Sounds the Same

 When you’re researching your trip, it’s super easy to mix-up cities, airports and even currency when names sound similar.
-There’s Calafate (closest town to Los Glaciares National Park) and Chalten (the base of Mount Fitz Roy), Puerto Natales (has an airport) and Puerto Arenas (the largest town closest to Torres del Paine), and Argentine Pesos and Chilean Pesos.
+There’s Calafate (closest town to Los Glaciares National Park) and Chalten (the base of Mount Fitz Roy), Puerto Natales (which has an airport) and Puerto Arenas (the largest town closest to Torres del Paine), and Argentine Pesos and Chilean Pesos.
 Yes, it’s a mouthful.
 Keep your map and currency app handy when trip planning.

 Pro Tip: Double and triple check you’re booking flights and buses to where you mean to go (especially when there are abbreviations involved).
 Or, check if there are alternate routes that may get you where you need to be quicker or cheaper.